Coins: 14,837

 The /simple/price endpoint effectively illustrates the functionality of the API.
 We can input various parameters concerning the coin of interest, the currency to compare it with, whether to include volume/market cap/etc. in our output, and the precision of each price value.

 cURL is a command-line tool and library for making HTTP requests.
 This code language is used to make a GET request to the CoinGecko API, retrieving information about Ethereum (ETH)’s price vs USD.
-You can perform the same HTTP GET request using Python!
+You can perform the same HTTP GET request using Python.

 Open a Jupyter notebook, PyCharm, or another favored IDE, by simply typing in the name into the Mac command line ‘Terminal’, such as ‘Jupyter Notebook’.
 Prior to this, ensure you have Python downloaded, and pip, which is a Python package manager.
 This process can be mirrored on Windows.